wotakumoe/wotaku/addons.md

 # Add-ons

-Need even further streamlining in your anime/manga/light novel experience?
-Presenting the add-ons sections!
-Add-ons include tracking anime and manga progress, discord bots, browser extensions, scripts, and more!
+Various add-ons to enhance your otaku experience.
+Includes anime/manga tracking, Discord bots, browser extensions, scripts and more!
 ___